For inquiries email jonna@compactcaninerescue.org

 Location: Manassas, VA

-Johnny Cash came to us from a shelter in Suffolk, Virginia.
-He was a stray estimated to be about 2 years old.
-He is a yorkie mix and weighs about 9 pounds.
-Johnny Cash was initially fearful of men but has since grown to LOVE his foster dad and is much more accepting of men.
-In foster care, he has learned the world is a safe place and people do not want to hurt him.
-Fostering these dogs like Johnny Cash gives them a opportunity to reveal their true personality and the greatest chance at a home best suited to their needs.
-(Apply to foster HERE - yes that is a shameless plug to help save a dog's life)
+Johnny Cash arrived at our care from a shelter in Suffolk, Virginia.
+As a stray, his age was estimated to be around two years old.
+He is a yorkie mix, weighing approximately nine pounds.
+At first, Johnny Cash was fearful of men but, over time, he has developed a close bond with his foster dad and is now much more comfortable around men.
+Through fostering, Johnny Cash learned that the world is a safe place and people are kind.
+Fostering dogs like Johnny Cash allows them to show their true personalities and helps them find homes best suited to their needs.
+(Apply to foster HERE– yes, that is a shameless plug)

-Johnny Cash was in pretty bad shape when he entered our care.
-He was underweight, his coat was a mess and he had a serious case of kennel cough.
-His anal glands were also infected as a result of his lack of grooming and care while being stray.
-He was stressed and in pain.
-It seems he had been a stray for a while.
+When Johnny Cash first came into our care, he was in poor condition.
+He was underweight, his coat was unkempt, and he suffered from a severe case of kennel cough.
+His anal glands were also infected due to the lack of grooming and care during his time as a stray.
+He was both stressed and in pain, showing signs he had been without a home for quite some time.

-So far, Johnny Cash seems like a happy go lucky little boy.
-He is young and full of energy.
-He is up to date on vaccines, neutered and microchipped.
-His perfect home would have a fenced yard, another playful dog, and someone home most of the day.
-He likes to pretend he is in charge and will let his needs be known.
-Like most small dogs, he may not be a good fit for a home with children.
-But, he has not been tested with small children under 10 years old.
-He is house trained, sleeps through the night and a good eater.
-He could benefit from a manners class to build confidence and leash skills but in the right hands he will learn these things with consistency.
-Johnny Cash is ready for his new home.
-Apply now to adopt this sassy, fluffy little love bug!
-Your life will be full of fun and adventures with this little guy.
+Johnny Cash is a happy, energetic young dog.
+He is current on all vaccinations, neutered, and microchipped.
+His ideal home would offer a fenced yard, another playful dog, and someone who is home most of the day.
+Johnny likes to act as though he’s in charge and makes his needs known.
+While he may not be suited for a home with children, he has not been tested with children under ten years old.
+Johnny Cash is house trained, sleeps through the night, and has a good appetite.
+He would benefit from a manners class to boost confidence and improve leash skills, but with consistent training in a loving environment, he is sure to thrive.
+Johnny Cash is ready to find his forever home—apply now to adopt this sassy, fluffy love bug and enjoy a life full of fun and adventure with him.

 You can read more about collapsing trachea HERE.